 Specifically in the NFL, there just aren’t as many women on the sidelines as there should be.
 There are also aren’t many Black head coaches in a league despite a wide majority of its players being Black.

 Jennifer King Makes NFL Coaching History

-The Washington Redskins announced this week they hired King as a full-year coaching intern, making her the first full-year female African American coach in NFL history.
+The Washington Redskins announced in February 2020 they hired King as a full-year coaching intern, making her the first full-year female African American coach in NFL history.

 “Jennifer is a bright young coach and will be a great addition to our staff,” Rivera told NFL.com.
 “Her familiarity with my expectations as a coach and my firsthand knowledge of her work ethic and preparation were big factors in bringing her to the Redskins.”

 King isn’t the first female African American coach to roam and NFL team’s sideline.
 Collette Smith made history with the New York Jets in 2017 when she coached in training camp, according to ESPN.

 King, however, worked throughout the year.
 The Washington Football Team lost to the Tampa Bay Buccaneers in the NFL playoffs.

 Then, in January 2021, King made history again.